 4. Encourage open and honest two-way communication

 Communicate that the relationship is mutual and that if a team is disengaged then they may need to look at why other teams in the same company might be more engaged.
 You should encourage people to view this as something that is potentially about themselves too - not just a manager or a department leader for example.
-You're all in it together and this is true in every company they will ever work for.
+You're all in it together.